Get assessed by a physiotherapist

 Sprained ankle

-A sprained ankle is a common type of ankle injury that can happen if you twist or turn your foot beyond its normal range of movement.
+A sprained ankle is a common type of ankle injury.
+It can happen if you twist or turn your foot beyond its normal range of movement.
 This can stretch or tear the ligaments that support your joint.
-A sprained ankle can be very painful, but most ankle sprains heal well.
+A sprained ankle can be very painful.
+But most ankle sprains heal well.

 Image showing the ankle joint